Build and Push Docker Image to Artifact

 - name: push image

-For pushing to official or other Docker Artifacts, you can store the DOCKER credentials in a secret repository and import them into the pipeline using the imports syntax.
+To push to the official or other Docker Artifacts, store Docker credentials in a secret repository, then import them into the pipeline via the imports syntax.

 Example configuration: